Picard Iteration for Parameter Estimation in Nonlinear Ordinary Differential Equations using Low-Quality Data: Numerical experiments.

 For each dosing strategy, $i=1,\cdots,5$, we generate 3 datasets $\{Y_{i,j}\}_{j=1}^3$ each using measurement noises $n_i, m_i$ (normally distributed with zero mean and variance $\varepsilon=.01$) so that $y_{i} = (1 + n_i)g(\phi_u(t_i, x, \theta)) + m_i$ where $\phi_u$ is the solution of Eqn.~\eqref{eqn:example_tumor_model} for input $u(t)$, and $t_i = \{0:\frac{t_f}{N_s - 1}i : t_f\}$, where $N_s = 51$ and $t_f = 6$.

 For testing, we apply Alg.~\ref{alg4:ext_picard} (with $\lambda = 2$, $n = 2$ and $T = 0.1$) to the datasets $Y_{1,j}$, $Y_{1,j}\cup Y_{2,j}$, $Y_{1,j}\cup Y_{2,j}\cup Y_{3,j}$, $Y_{1,j}\cup Y_{2,j}\cup Y_{3,j}\cup Y_{4,j}$, and $Y_{1,j}\cup Y_{2,j}\cup Y_{3,j}\cup Y_{3,j}\cup Y_{5,j}$ -- representing an increase in the number of excitations used to identify the data.
 In each case we determine the ARE (over $j=1:3$) for each identified parameter.
 The results are listed in Table~\ref{tab:tumor_results}, where green indicates that the ARE for the given parameter is less that $0.3$.
-These results indicate the failure to include any excitation ($Y_{1j}$) results in failure to effective identify the parameters while inclusion of inputs $u_2,u_3,u_4$ generates improved results.
-Inclusion of all 5 excitations generates the best results, although even in this case, it seems that some parameters are not identifiable -- even though true values of the parameters are not found in this case, numerical simulation using identified parameters closely resembles the experimental data.
-In such cases, reparameterization of the model may be needed~\cite{baaijens2016existence}.
+These results indicate the failure to include any excitation ($Y_{1j}$) results in failure to effectively identify the parameters while inclusion of inputs $u_2,u_3,u_4$ generates improved results. { Inclusion of all 5 excitations generates the best results, although even in this case, it seems that some parameters are not identifiable.
+This result suggests that the algorithm converges to local optima of the loss function, a typical behavior for parameter estimation problems.
+Indeed, the achieved objective value for the estimated parameters is $L_{ls} = 0.027$ compared to $L_{ls} = 0.006$ for the true parameter values.
+Thus, in contrast to Example~\ref{subsec:example_preypredator_our_vs_others}, the proposed algorithm was not able to find a globally-optimal solution.
+The failure of the convergence may be caused by the non-convexity of the optimization problem or the convergence to approximated KKT conditions.
+Thus, to more accurately identify the parameters, reparameterization of the model may be necessary~(Sec.~5 in~\cite{MESHKAT201119} or Sec.~2 in \cite{baaijens2016existence}).}